 - Lecture Room: Technology-equipped classroom with seating for up to 60

-Customized Training Programs and Space / Equipment Usage
+Customized Training and Programs

 The IAM is available to be used with CCC faculty and staff for customized training programs, or for companies to host training sessions.

 Clinton offers a range of degree and certificate programs which prepare students with the skills and discipline needed to be successful in a wide variety of technology and manufacturing positions.